-We communicate via occasional meet-ups and get-togethers, through social media on Twitter, and via groups on LinkedIn, Facebook and WhatsApp.
+We communicate via meet-ups and get-togethers; through social media on Twitter and Facebook; and via approval-required groups on LinkedIn, Facebook (‘Sports Media LGBT+ (Members)’) and WhatsApp.
 If you’re interested in joining any of those groups, please drop us an email.

 Below is a calendar of events in 2018, which will be frequently updated.
 If you’d like more information on any of these events, or you’d like your own event to be featured, we’re happy to help.

 Among the items on our agenda for 2018 are:

 - producing a document that offers information and tips to those in sports media on covering stories with LGBT angles, and advice on how the media operates for the benefit of those involved in sport who are LGBT

 - share the experiences of sports media professionals who are LGBT or allies in the industry, in order to inspire and empower other journalists, editors, PRs, etc